 A Scranton native, Dr. Cheryl Bessoir graduated from Penn State University with a BS in Health and Physical Education and National Certification in Athletic Training.
 She then went to study further at National College of Chiropractic, earning a BS in Human Biology and a Doctorate of Chiropractic.
 For the next 21 years, Dr. Bessoir practiced as a chiropractor in the Scranton and Dunmore area.
 She then "retired" from private practice and resumed her education by earning a Master of Science degree in Physician Assistant Studies from Marywood University and worked as a PA in Neurosurgery, Psychiatry and Dermatology.
 In January 2011, Dr. Bessoir joined the Marywood PA Program as a clinical instructor and clinical coordinator.
 She has 3 daughters, Ashley, Amy and Abby and lives in Dunmore.

 Robyn graduated from Keystone College.
-She spent the last 20 years working as a medical transcriptionist before joining the PA program staff in 2007.
+She spent 20 years working as a medical transcriptionist before joining the PA program staff in 2007.
 Robyn resides in Carbondale with her husband Dave and three children, Alyssa, Mariah, and Dana.

 Dr. Blondek is a pediatrician in the greater Scranton, Pennsylvania area.
 He is the Director of Physician Health Alliance Pediatric Division and the Founder & Director of the Pediatric Nursery & Neonatal Program at Moses Taylor Hospital.